I posted an eco-friendly update here, but I wanted to write about the positive effects minimalism has had on my life thus far.

 2/ Not held back

 The clothes I wasn’t wearing just made me feel guilty.
 I felt obliged to wear them even though I wasn’t comfortable in them, and I saw them everyday, stuffed in my drawers or hanging up next to my nice clothes.
-Even if it an item you don’t like or wear is expensive, the way it’s making you feel isn’t worth it.
-In my mind, the same goes for crafty items: I know you want to want them, but it’s just not going to happen.
+Even if an item you don’t like or wear is expensive, the way it’s making you feel isn’t worth it.

 3/ Healthy hair

 This is part of my eco-friendly adventures, but I only wash my hair on Sunday’s and Wednesday’s, which may sound like a lot to some of you, but last year I washed my hair every single day.
-Products last much longer, and once my current shampoo runs out I’m going to try vinegar and bicarb.
+Products last much longer, which is a great bonus.

 4/ More time